 - Impact on Cardiac Muscle: Aging can lead to changes in the structure and function of the heart muscle.
 The heart may become slightly larger, and the ability of the heart to respond to stress or demands may decrease.

 - Reduced Ability to Recover: As we age, our overall ability to function and recover from various health challenges, including heart-related events, may decrease.

 By learning the following risk factors, you can start early to lower your risk of heart disease.
 Your heart keeps your body running, and you should take proactive and deliberate measures to ensure it is adequately taken care of.

 You should be aware of common heart attack risks like:

 But other factors — like being a man over 45 or a woman over 55 — can also increase your risk of heart attack.

-Here are the most common heart attack symptoms to watch for:
+If you're having your first heart attack, here are the most early heart attack symptoms to watch for:

 - Chest pain or discomfort that doesn't go away or occurs more often during an activity or rest (the pain can feel like pressure, squeezing, fullness or pain, or feel like indigestion or heartburn)

 - Discomfort in areas of your upper body like the arms, back, neck, jaw, or stomach

 - Feeling lightheaded, dizzy, or unusually tired for no reason